Continuous function: Definition using oscillation

 Continuity can also be defined in terms of oscillation: a function f is continuous at a point $x_0$ if and only if its oscillation at that point is zero; in symbols, $\omega_f(x_0) = 0.$ A benefit of this definition is that it quantifies discontinuity: the oscillation gives how much the function is discontinuous at a point.

-This definition is useful in descriptive set theory to study the set of discontinuities and continuous points – the continuous points are the intersection of the sets where the oscillation is less than $\varepsilon$ (hence a $G_{\delta}$ set) – and gives a very quick proof of one direction of the Lebesgue integrability condition.
+This definition is helpful in descriptive set theory to study the set of discontinuities and continuous points – the continuous points are the intersection of the sets where the oscillation is less than $\varepsilon$ (hence a $G_{\delta}$ set) – and gives a rapid proof of one direction of the Lebesgue integrability condition.

-The oscillation is equivalent to the $\varepsilon-\delta$ definition by a simple re-arrangement, and by using a limit (lim sup, lim inf) to define oscillation: if (at a given point) for a given $\varepsilon_0$ there is no $\delta$ that satisfies the $\varepsilon-\delta$ definition, then the oscillation is at least $\varepsilon_0,$ and conversely if for every $\varepsilon$ there is a desired $\delta,$ the oscillation is 0.
+The oscillation is equivalent to the $\varepsilon-\delta$ definition by a simple re-arrangement and by using a limit (lim sup, lim inf) to define oscillation: if (at a given point) for a given $\varepsilon_0$ there is no $\delta$ that satisfies the $\varepsilon-\delta$ definition, then the oscillation is at least $\varepsilon_0,$ and conversely if for every $\varepsilon$ there is a desired $\delta,$ the oscillation is 0.
 The oscillation definition can be naturally generalized to maps from a topological space to a metric space.

 Definition using the hyperreals

-Cauchy defined continuity of a function in the following intuitive terms: an infinitesimal change in the independent variable corresponds to an infinitesimal change of the dependent variable (see Cours d'analyse, page 34).
+Cauchy defined the continuity of a function in the following intuitive terms: an infinitesimal change in the independent variable corresponds to an infinitesimal change of the dependent variable (see Cours d'analyse, page 34).
 Non-standard analysis is a way of making this mathematically rigorous.
-The real line is augmented by the addition of infinite and infinitesimal numbers to form the hyperreal numbers.
+The real line is augmented by adding infinite and infinitesimal numbers to form the hyperreal numbers.
 In nonstandard analysis, continuity can be defined as follows.

 (see microcontinuity).
-In other words, an infinitesimal increment of the independent variable always produces to an infinitesimal change of the dependent variable, giving a modern expression to Augustin-Louis Cauchy's definition of continuity.
+In other words, an infinitesimal increment of the independent variable always produces an infinitesimal change of the dependent variable, giving a modern expression to Augustin-Louis Cauchy's definition of continuity.